 Sorry, developers.
 Marketing comes first and foremost; the rest is built from that!

-In light of that, we have created a list of questions (over 100!) that we use to determine the scope of any new web development project.
+In light of this, we have created a list of questions (over 100!) that we use to determine the scope of any new web development project.
 By thinking through these answers early, scope creep is kept to a minimum and ensures that the client’s final product is exactly what they want.

-These questions allow us to:
+These questions allow us to do the following:

-- get a good understanding of the business, who their audience is and what the client is looking for;
+- Get a good understanding of the business, who their audience is and what the client is looking for;

-- produce a quote that is as accurate as possible to the client’s needs and produce a website that meets their expectations; and
+- Produce a quote that is as accurate as possible to the client’s needs and produce a website that meets their expectations; and

-- build a site that is ready to be marketed online, staying true to the business’s core principles and vision.
+- Build a site that is ready to be marketed online, staying true to the business’s core principles and vision.

 100+ Questions Every Web Developer Should Ask Before They Provide A Web Design Quote